-Dedicated to creative youth development in dance, the New Ballet Ensemble is made up of a diverse group of dancers from different backgrounds, all from Memphis, who are fluent in ballet, modern, flamenco, jazz, and urban dance.
-New Ballet’s CEO and Artistic Director, Katie Smythe (View Bio), works with the Ensemble on a daily basis.
+Dedicated to creative youth development through dance, the New Ballet Ensemble is made up of a diverse group of dancers from different backgrounds who are fluent in ballet, modern, flamenco, jazz, and urban dance.
+New Ballet’s CEO and Artistic Director, Katie Smythe, works with the Ensemble on a daily basis.

 Photo credits: Andrea Zucker Photography